a-shahrabi/shiny-museum/README.md

 ## 👏 Acknowledgments

 - Google's Teachable Machine for providing an accessible AI learning platform
-- The countless inventors who inspire this project
 - Educators and students who provide feedback and suggestions

 ---------